-A bank employee sent a number of clients a mortgage advice.
-As is obligatory, the clients signed for agreement with the advice.
+A bank employee sent a client a mortgage advice.
+As is obligatory, the client signed for agreement with the advice.
 It is standing procedure that the mortgage advice provided by the bank’s employee is then reviewed by an internal reviewing board.

-The board found issues with the advice and ordered the bank employee to send the clients an adjusted advice, for which the clients were also obligated to sign.
+The board found issues with the advice and ordered the bank employee to send the client an adjusted advice, for which the client was also obligated to sign.

-However, the bank’s employee instead copied the signatures from the original advice onto the adjusted advice without informing the clients.
+However, the bank’s employee instead copied the client’s signature from the original advice onto the adjusted advice without informing the client.
 The Committee argued that the malpractice was in part a result of the bank’s managerial policies.
 The Committee took into account that complaints of the bank’s employees about the policies were not heeded by the bank.
-The Committee believes that the bank employee did not intentionally impair the clients.
+The Committee believes that the bank employee did not intentionally impair the client.